Workerbee2/aws-bootcamp-cruddur-2023/journal/week2.md

 # Week 2 — Distributed Tracing
-- Heyuys , welcome back to Week 2!
+- Hey guys , welcome back to Week 2!
--or a beginner like me, I would like to present a few definitions beforewe get into the homework challenges and the stretch challenges too!
+-For a beginner like me, I would like to present a few definitions before we get into the homework challenges and the stretch challenges too!

 ## Introduction
+-

 ## Prerequisites